luckys-devv/api-for-someone/README.md

 # api-for-someone
-REST Api built with NodeJS and ExpressJs
+REST Api built with only NodeJS and http protocol